crashnote/crashnote-java/README.md

 - single JAR, no dependencies
 - works asynchronously by default
 - uses JSON format and GZIP compression
-- supports all major logging tools: JDK JUL, Log4j and Logback
+- supports all major logging tools: JUL, Log4j and Logback

 # License